 In between school runs and meal times Jo is the Soundgas number cruncher, the one who sits in the corner trying to keep the money in the bank, the gear confined to the shelves and not spread over the hall, the floor, the desks, the chairs, our house.
 She could go on…

 “Being involved in the Soundgas Journey is exhilarating.
 I love working with the team here: there is a buzz in our office that keeps the smile on my face all day.
 My ambition is to help Soundgas become a major force in music - the number one destination for tips, advice & great vintage gear.”

-Through collecting records, playing those records to other people, and curating parties Gid has been immersed in music for more than 20 years.
+Through collecting records, playing those records to other people, and putting on parties Gid has been immersed in music for more than 20 years.
 It was through those passions that he and Tony first met and worked together.
 At Soundgas he performs many vital functions including telling people that PC and Android are better than Macs, trying to help Tony see the wood for the trees, filling the internet with stuff about epic gear via our Instagram and other social media feeds, and plugging drum machines into everything and anything, just to see what happens.
-His current favourite piece of gear is the bonkers Maestro Universal Synthesizer System and he also loves puppies, world peace and Nigerian Highlife music.
+His current favourite piece of gear is "something nasty and a bit broken plugged into a cranky BBD box" and he also loves puppies, world peace and Nigerian Highlife music.